UofT-DSI/onboarding/environment_setup/os_guides/tech_onboarding_windows.md

 4. [Conclusion](#conclusion)

 ## Introduction
 Welcome to your macOS onboarding guide!
 This document walks you through installing the core tools needed for the DSI Certificate.
-For the best results, we recommend using Windows 10 or 11.
+For the best results, we recommend using Windows 11.

 🚨 Complete this setup first.
 Then, for each module, follow its `SETUP.md` for module specific steps.